 Security fencing and lockable gates are also a common request – especially for clubs that are based within a public or shared sports ground, to help prevent vandalism or unofficial use.
 Other features that can be ‘designed in’ to an artificial cricket pitch design are focused on the geographical setting – for example, it may be necessary to raise the ground where the pitch will be sited to help prevent flooding, or to correct a slope to provide the precise surface levels demanded by the ECB’s Performance Quality Standards.
 All of these are things that total-play will take into account and build into its proposal; with its experienced team of grounds workers able to carry out all additional works, including landscaping on completion.

 Some bespoke elements are purely cosmetic – for example, a school may want the steel framework of its cricket practice nets facility to be powder coated to match its uniform colours; or a club in a scenic setting may opt for green as opposed to black netting and green powder coated steelwork to minimise visual impact.
-Other elements of artificial cricket pitch design are associated with coaching – carpets are available in single-tone green, two-tone green or blue and green options and white coaching lines can be woven into the carpet to help hone skills.
+Other elements of artificial cricket pitch design are associated with coaching – carpets are available in single-tone green, two-tone green or blue and green options and white coaching lines can be woven into the carpet to help hone skills We also offer a range of cricket equipment including catching practice devices.
 Nets can be fitted with white batting curtains & catch nets with white mesh to create sight screens and also anti-vermin skirts to help prevent damage to the carpet by rats and mice.

 In choosing total-play to design their new artificial cricket pitch, clubs can rest assured that things like a deeper aggregate base, thicker than usual steelwork for netting frames and full-width carpet to minimise maintenance – alongside a host of options – will provide a future-proof investment.